 1950 - The Tallman House, 1578 Ponus Ridge Road, New Canaan CT.
 Destroyed in 2003.

 1950 - The Margaret Knowles House, Nonquity MA.
 Designed for Eliot's sister.
 Deeded to her children and grandchildren.

 1951 - The Nina and Paul Bremer House, 60 Windrow Lane, New Canaan CT.
 Commissioned in 1950.
 Built by Borglum & Meek.
 The Harvard Five architects often congregated at the Bremer House for parties.
 Lyn Bremer Chivvis grew up in the house and later had Noyes design a house for her and husband Beecher, see below.
 Featured in House & Home, February 1953.
 Noyes did a guesthouse in 1953.
 Kitchen and bedrooms remodeled around 1968 with a pool added in 1969.
 Sold by the Bremer Trust in 2004 to Stephen Dayton.

 1951 - The Brown House, 81 Cross Ridge Road, New Canaan CT.
 Top photo by David Sundberg/ESTO.
-Sold in 2003 to David Prutting who hired architect Joeb Moore for a renovation and second story addition, built by Prutting.
+Sold in 1998 to David Prutting who hired architect Joeb Moore for a renovation and second story addition, built by Prutting.
 Moore also renovated the pool house and cabana.
 Sold in 2004 to Johan and Kristen Eveland.
 Sold in 2018 to Phillip Toohey.
 Architect Amanda Martocchio did a renovation.
 Sold in 2020 to Zhen Refuge LLC (Jackie Capra, Kristen Eveland's mom).

 1951 - The Lee Ault House, 90 Lambert Road, New Canaan CT.
 Built for an art collector.
 Built by Borgium and Meek.
 Landscape design by Thomas Church.
 Deeded in 1958 to Dorothy Ault.
 Featured in Architectural Record, November 1958.
 Sold in 1959 to William Feick.
 Deeded to Alexander and Joan Feick.
 Pool added around 1980.
 Sold in 2018 to Christian and Saadia Madsbjerg, who did a renovation.

 1951 - The Spencer and Virginia Moseley House, 59 Arrowhead Trail, New Canaan CT.
 Spencer Moseley built the road, which was not originaly called Arrowhead, according to son Brewster Moseley.
 Sold around 1954.
 Likely sold a few more times.
 Sold in 1994 to Mark Dewaele.
 Destroyed in 1995.